wchowdhu/udacity-git-ml-engineer-nanodegree/coursework/portfolio_exercise/README.md

 # Portfolio Exercise

-Create a custom Python package to compute the Gaussian and Binomial distributions and upload it to [Pypi](https://pypi.org/).
-The repo contains:
+Create a custom Python package to compute the Gaussian and Binomial distributions and upload it to [Pypi](https://pypi.org/) package repository.
+This directory contains:

 * A `setup.py` file, which is required in order to `pip install` the package
 * A folder called `wchowdhu_distributions_v2` which is the name of the Python package